-(6) MAINTENANCE. (a) All installed automatic sprinkler systems, whether required by this code or not, shall be properly maintained for efficient service pursuant to NFPA No. 13A - Standard for the Care Inspection Testing and Maintenance of Sprinkler Systems.
+(6) MAINTENANCE. (a) All installed automatic sprinkler systems, whether required by this code or not, shall be properly maintained for efficient service pursuant to NFPA No. 13A.
 Owners or operators shall be responsible for the condition of their sprinkler system and shall use due diligence in keeping the system in good operating condition.
 A copy of the inspection report as specified in NFPA No. 13A shall be kept and shall be made available, upon request, to the department or its authorized deputies.
 The local fire department shall be notified whenever the automatic fire sprinkler system is shut down or impaired and when it is placed back in service.
 The owner shall arrange for immediate and continual servicing or repair of the automatic fire sprinkler system until it is placed back in operation.